Trip: Every day.

 T'Pol: Good.
 Then you've already come to the conclusion that, without humanity, there's no one to combat these Sphere-Builders.
 Their Expanse will continue to grow, encompassing one system after another, including Vulcan.
 Your world is no longer the only one in jeopardy.

 Maybe you're Trapped in Another World, fighting monsters and saving people so you can find your way home... and then you do.
 Or maybe you've gone to another world after adventuring around your home, and found something a little too familiar about this place.
 Maybe you even go between worlds on a regular basis, and things are getting serious on the other side.

 Either way, you discover the two worlds you've been flitting about in have a strange connection.
 It doesn't matter what it is, but it let you into the other world, and it can let something else out into yours.
 Generally it's monsters roaming the streets, but there can be other effects.
-If the more mystical of the worlds is based in a computer realm, expect a deadly effect on your hometown hospitals and roads
+Perhaps the Big Bad is an Evil Overlord who has encountered your homeworld and has decided to forcefully add it to their domain.
+Perhaps the two worlds are threatening to collapse on each other.
+If the more mystical of the worlds is based in a computer realm, expect a deadly effect on your hometown hospitals and roads.